-- 2 oz (57 g) fresh-grated Parmesan cheese, plus more for serving
+- 2 ounces freshly-grated Parmesan cheese plus more for serving

 - Cook the pasta to al dente according to the package directions; drain and set aside.

-- Meanwhile, heat the oil in a large saucepan over medium to medium-high heat; add the onion and bell pepper and cook until softened but not browned, about 6 to 8 minutes, stirring occasionally.
-Add the garlic, rosemary, and thyme, and cook 1 minute more, stirring constantly.
+- Heat the oil in a large saucepan over medium to medium-high heat.
+Add the onion and bell pepper and cook until softened but not browned, about 6 to 8 minutes, stirring occasionally.
+Add the garlic, rosemary, thyme, salt, and black pepper, and cook 1 minute more, stirring constantly.

 - Serve with more grated Parmesan for topping.

 - Substitute for Fresh Herbs: If you don’t have fresh herbs on hand, substitute 4 teaspoons of dried Italian herb mix instead of the rosemary and thyme.

 - Serving Tip: For a pop of color, serve the soup with fresh parsley or basil on top.

 Dreamfields is providing a family pack (one box of each of their 7 cuts of pasta) and a $25 gift card to one lucky reader!